boy07132004/Yolo_thermometer/README.md

 ######

 1. Set up raspberry pi zero as a web camera and install on a thermometer.
-2. Recognize the number by Yolov4 in your server.
+2. Recognize the number on the thermometer by Yolov4 in your server.

 ######
 ######